How Do You Make a Small Business More Profitable Without Raising Prices?

 Map Where Time Is Actually Going Each Week

-What typically surfaces is that 20 to 30% of the week goes to low-value administration that either doesn’t need to happen at all or could be handled in a fraction of the time with a simple change.
+Most teams find that 20 to 30% of the week goes to low-value administration that either doesn’t need to happen at all or could be handled in a fraction of the time with a simple change.

 Put a number on it.
-If your time is worth $75 an hour and you’re spending four hours a week on avoidable admin, that’s $300 a week, or roughly $1,200 a month in lost productive capacity.
+If your time is worth $75 an hour and you’re spending four hours a week on avoidable admin, that’s $300 a week, or $1,200 a month in lost productive capacity.
 Over a year, that’s $14,400 in owner time that could have gone into higher-value work.

 Automate the Tasks That Repeat Without Variation